franciszver/collabcanvas/docs/ai-integration-prd.md

 # 🖼️ AI Canvas Agent Integration Plan

+> **Implementation Status:** PRs 1-5 are completed.
+The AI agent is fully functional with chat interface, shape creation, manipulation commands, layout commands, and complex template generation (forms, navbars).
+See `docs/features.md` for complete feature documentation.

 ## Overview
 We are extending the existing **React + Vite + Firebase (Auth, Firestore, RTDB)** collaborative canvas application with an **AI Canvas Agent**.
 The agent will live inside an interactable chatbot text box and allow users to issue natural language commands that create, manipulate, and arrange shapes on the shared canvas.